Netflix/OpenVPCal/README.md

 #### Swatch Analysis

 In the Analysis Layout, a Swatch Analysis viewer will appear to facilitate the user's appreciation of the status of the wall and its calibration.
-The viewer is run by OpenColor IO (OCIO) and therefore can map the swatches to any colour space available from the default OCIO config shipped with the tool, the ACES 1.3 Studio Config.
+The viewer is run by Opencolour IO (OCIO) and therefore can map the swatches to any colour space available from the default OCIO config shipped with the tool, the ACES 1.3 Studio Config.

-The viewer plots each patch of the calibration sequence as a square swatch, in which the outer part shows the target color and the inner part shows the actual patch observed by the camera.
+The viewer plots each patch of the calibration sequence as a square swatch, in which the outer part shows the target colour and the inner part shows the actual patch observed by the camera.

 <img src="docs/source/images/image21.png" alt="image_tooltip" width="20%" height="50%">